-Insulation resistance is measured between control circuits and earth (with sensitive devices excluded) with a 500V Megger.
+Insulation resistance is measured between control circuits and the earth (with sensitive devices excluded) with a 500V Megger.
 Similarly, insulation resistance is measured in all applicable permutations for any power circuits, if these are included within the control system, with a Megger selected to the voltage calculated appropriate to the applicable specification.
-The test result depends to the circuit but would not be acceptable if it is less than 2 Megohms.
+The test result depends on the circuit but would not be acceptable if it is less than 2 Megohms.

 Withstand Voltage Test / Dielectric Test

-Control circuitry is functionally tested and circuits proven by appropriate tests.
+Control circuitry is functionally tested and circuits are proven by appropriate tests.
 The test result would be acceptable if meet approved schematic diagrams (including appropriate, recorded, “as built” alterations) and project philosophy.

 Mechanical Operation Test